 7) A Beginner Guitar Will Probably Use Cheaper Wood Types

-In other words, it isn’t the wood that’s determining the massive increase in price.
-Although it is a small factor because companies will use better quality woods for their custom shop and premium models.
+In other words, it isn’t the wood that’s determining the massive price increase.
+However, it is a small factor because companies will use better quality wood for their custom shop and premium models.
 When I reached out to Fender, they confirmed that their premium models had better woods.

 Important Things to Note About Beginner and Premium Guitars